mike-uffelman/weather-app/README.md

 ## Background and Discussion

 This is a project I've been working on to refine my skills as a front end developer.
 Initially, the project scope was limited to forms and API calls using OpenWeatherMap.
-Over time the scope evolved and expaned to include a responsive dashboard layout, maps, search, bookmarks, and help functionality.
-Concepts incorporated included Model-View-Controller(MVC) architecture, state, SASS, Grid/Flexbox, reusable CSS components, ES6, modules, and more.
+Over time the scope evolved and expanded to include a responsive dashboard layout, maps, search, bookmarks, and help functionality.
+Concepts incorporated included Model-View-Controller(MVC) architecture, mobile-first layout, SASS, reusable CSS components, state variable, ES6, modules, and error/action messaging to name a few.

+Throughout the development of this project, there were many challenges that arose, from layout headaches to broken functionality.
 There were many challenges throughout the development of this project.
 Some of which included

 Upon load the user can select to allow or block their current location, by allowing their browser location the app will fetch your current weather and render the weather page.
 A blocked location will allow the user search for or load a previously saved location to be fetched and rendered.

-Challenges============================
+### Challenges

+navigation position
+scope creep - as i learned new concepts and technologies it became very easy to include in the project and allow for the scope to grow as this was a practice project with unlimited scope and honestly a poor initial plan, the greatest lesson learned from this project was that planning is EVERYTHING.

 ## Architecture and Design

-- Architecture
+#### Architecture

 - The application is built with a Model View Controller (MVC) architecture pattern to isolate and organize the flow control, logic, and view modules.
 - Using a global state variable to control the application state.
 This variable stores the user's search query, geolocation (if enabled), current weather location results, and the bookmarked locations.
 Doing so keeps all the relevant data in one place that is easy to reference throughout the code.
 - Publisher/Subscriber pattern
 - Form Validation

 <br>

-- Design ===========in progress
+#### Design

+The layout of this app has been designed mobile first such that it works well on a mobile sized viewport and when the viewport size is detected larger (i.e. tablet or desktop) the layout will switch to a grid-like dashboard.

 - mobile with swipe navigation
 - desktop and larger screens dashboard layout

   <br><br>

 <p align="right">(<a href="#weather-app">back to top</a>)</p>